Canadian Prime Minister Says Cannabis Is Worse Than Tobacco; Science DisagreesLisa RoughOctober 6, 2015

 Canada, and in particular, Canadian politicians, have been grappling with the question of marijuana for several years now.
-The Canadian Health Minister, Rona Ambrose, have been a vocal opponent of all forms of cannabis, saying that she was “outraged
+The Canadian Health Minister, Rona Ambrose, have been a vocal opponent of all forms of cannabis, saying that she was “outraged” when the Supreme Court voted to legalize the use of cannabis-infused edibles and concentrates for medical use.

 The misalignment of Canadian authorities on the issue of marijuana is troubling for medical patients and Canadian cannabis advocates.
-This week, while on the campaign trail for reelection of Prime Minister, Conservative Leader Stephen Harper made the inflammatory remark that marijuana is “infinitely worse
+This week, while on the campaign trail for reelection of Prime Minister, Conservative Leader Stephen Harper made the inflammatory remark that marijuana is “infinitely worse” than tobacco.

 Harper was responding to a reporter’s question about cannabis and why he is so strongly opposed to it, despite the fact that many use cannabis for medicinal purposes and that both alcohol and tobacco are legal and regulated for recreational use.